Niall1001/Login-Application/README.md

 ## Description

 It is a Logging in system for users to be able to register themselves to the application and have the ability to login and navigate to authroised endpoint:
->ADMIN - Admin User

->USER - Generic user type
+There are two types of users:
+* `ADMIN` - Admin User.
+Able to access all authenticated endpoints and admin based endpoints to do additional tasks.
+* `USER` - Generic User.
+Able to access all authenticated endpoints and specific user based endpoints also.

 ## Requirements